jeffkitson-music/pygasc/README.md

 Interoperabilty between Google Apps Script CryptoJS and Python cryptography.

 ## :lock: About
-These scripts use the AES standard with PBKDF2 key derivation.
+The implementation uses the AES standard with PBKDF2 key derivation, and essentially just matches AES parameters across langagues.
 While each script can encode and decode in a self-contained manner, the primary function is to provide interoperable cryptography between Python and CryptoJS in Google Apps Script (GAS).
 Apps Script is not strictly needed, however.
-This will work fine with Python and vanilla JavaScript.
+This will work fine with Python and CryptoJS in vanilla JavaScript.

 :lock: Primary Uses:
-- :unlock: Encrypt in Python/Decrypt in Google Apps Script
+- :lock: Encrypt in Python/Decrypt in Google Apps Script
-- :unlock: Encrypt in Google Apps Script/Decrypt in Python
+- :lock: Encrypt in Google Apps Script/Decrypt in Python
-- :unlock: Encrypt in CryptoJS/Decrypt in Python
+- :lock: Encrypt in CryptoJS/Decrypt in Python
-- :unlock: Encrypt in Python/Decrypt in CryptoJS
+- :lock: Encrypt in Python/Decrypt in CryptoJS

 ## :books: Dependencies
 **Python**